Discord: Digital distribution

 In August 2018, Discord launched a games storefront beta, allowing users to purchase a curated set of games through the service.
 This will include a "First on Discord" featured set of games that their developers attest to Discord's help in getting launched, giving these games 90 days of exclusivity on the Discord marketplace.
 Discord Nitro subscribers will also gain access to a rotating set of games as part of their subscription, with the price of Nitro being bumped from $4.99 to $9.99 a month.
-A cheaper service called 'Nitro Classic' was also released that has the same perks as Nitro but does not include free games.
+A cheaper service, "Nitro Classic", was released with the same perks as Nitro but without free games.

 Following the launch of the Epic Games Store, which challenged Valve's Steam storefront by only taking a 12% cut of game revenue, Discord announced in December 2018 that it would reduce its own revenue cut to 10%.

 To further support developers, starting in March 2019 Discord gave the ability for developers and publishers that ran their own servers to offer their games through a dedicated store channel on their server, with Discord managing the payment processing and distribution.
 This can be used, for example, to give select users access to alpha- and beta-builds of a game in progress as an early access alternative.

 Also in March 2019, Discord removed the digital storefront, instead choosing to focus on the Nitro subscription and having direct sales be done through developer's own servers.
 In September 2019, Discord announced that it was ending its free game service in October 2019 as they found too few people were playing the games offered.

 Developer tools and bots

-In December 2016, the company introduced its GameBridge API, which allows game developers to directly integrate with Discord within games.
+In December 2016, Discord introduced its GameBridge API, which allows game developers to directly integrate with Discord within games.

 In December 2017, Discord added a software development kit (SDK) that allows developers to integrate their games with the service, called "rich presence".
 This integration is commonly used to allow players to join each other's games through Discord or to display information about a player's game progression in their Discord profile.

 Bots are community-made tools to automate tasks.
-When installed by server owners, they may aid in moderation, host mini games, and perform myriad of other automated tasks.
-As of 2021, there are around 430,000 total bots active in estimated 30% of all servers.
-Discord provides official bot APIs which allow custom elements such as dropdowns and buttons.
+When installed by server owners, they may aid in moderation, host mini games, and perform myriad other automated tasks.
+As of 2021, about 430,000 bots were active in about 30% of all servers.
+Discord provides official bot APIs that allow custom elements such as dropdowns and buttons.
 In spring 2022, Discord released an official "app directory" where server owners can add bots to their servers in-Discord.
-The Verge described bots as an "important part of Discord".
+The Verge called bots an "important part of Discord".

-A Social SDK was released in March 2025 which will allow games to incorporate Discord's social features into games and assist with providing in-game communications between Discord and non-Discord users.
+A Social SDK was released in March 2025 that allows games to incorporate Discord's social features and assists with in-game communications between Discord and non-Discord users.